 Scholarships

-Knowing about scholarship opportunities is important, especially for those who may face financial constraints.
+Scholarship opportunities are important, especially for those who may face financial constraints.
 Scholarships can help students cover the costs of tuition fees, accommodation, and other related expenses.
 They can also alleviate the burden of student loans and minimize the debt that students may accumulate during their studies.